devtron-labs/devtron/docs/user-guide/global-configurations/deployment-charts.md

 ---

-## Using Custom Chart in Application
+## Using Deployment Chart in Application

 The custom charts can be used from the [Deployment Template](../creating-application/deployment-template.md) section.